 1. Three lanes on a two-lane highway

-Riding as a passenger usually has me alternating between holding my breath and blurting out various unladylike profanities as an attempt to distract myself and make the ride as tolerable as possible.
+Riding as a passenger usually has me alternating between breath holding and blurting out various obscenities in an attempt to best deal with and ideally survive the situation at hand.

 You can imagine how much my husband Frank loves this when he’s behind the wheel!